-Coming in late July, 2017, Knoll’s collection Broadfork Farm from The Poetry Box.
-Look forward to poetry about pigs, dogs, starry nights, on this small organic farm in Trout Lake, Washington.
+Knoll’s collection Broadfork Farm is now available from The Poetry Box and Amazon.
+Poetry about pigs, dogs, starry nights, predators and farmers on this small organic farm in Trout Lake, Washington.
 Knoll is a regular farmsitter on the property.

 Tod Marshall, Washington State Poet Laureate: